-Large Analytics SQL Queries are Bad
+Large Analytics SQL Queries are a Code Smell

 A single large query in SQL can be hard to understand, test, debug, or change in the same way that an over-large function in code can be.
 A large query is also much harder to write!
 Feedback loops while writing large queries are slow and you'll often find yourself needing to guess at where the problem in your query is.

 When I started writing analytics queries, I wrote some pretty rough ones that are now hard to debug and maintain!
 Apologies to everyone who has had to deal with any of my old huge SQL monstrosies.
 Over time, I think I've gotten better at them, and I wanted to write down some of the things I'm doing differently now that I hope will be useful to other people in similar situations.

 Finally, I'm a product engineer who rarely writes these sorts of queries!
 This advice is much less applicable to someone who does this daily.